smaciu/OCR/README.md

 # OCR to extract text from scanned documents

 Optical Character Recognition (OCR) is a technology used to convert different types of documents, such as scanned paper documents, PDF files, or images captured by a digital camera, into editable and searchable data.
-Here's a simplified explanation of how OCR generally works:

 ## Installing and Running